pledge your support for high-quality rShe

 3. Send a letter to your MP

-As the Government redrafts the RSHE guidance, and MPs prepare to debate the future of LGBT+ inclusive RSE, please encourage your MP to get involved.
+As MPs prepare to debate the future of LGBT+ inclusive RSE, please encourage your MP to get involved.
 It’s important that MPs know their constituents support high-quality RSHE.

 You can email your MP directly via the Write to Them website by putting in your postcode.
 We have provided some sample text that you can adapt to let them know why you want them to support high-quality RSHE.